 Almost forty years ago, I went to the U.S. Army Flight School at Fort Rucker, Alabama.
 Good old Mother Rucker.
 I think about it now because a neighbor of mine is going through Marine basic training, and he has been writing to me.
 Dylan’s reports remind me of things long past, but these are things that somehow don’t seem to be part of the past at all.

 I was almost twenty-three years old when I started flight school.
-I was a second lieutenant and I knew next to nothing about the world.
+I was a second lieutenant, and I knew next to nothing about the world.
 I still don’t know much, but at that time I was profoundly ignorant.
 Perhaps it was better that way.
-If I had known then how crazy and dangerous my path was going to be, I never would have followed it.
+If I had known then how crazy my path was going to be, I never would have followed it.

 The first type of helicopter I ever flew was a Hughes TH-55 Osage.
 It was basically a tricycle for new aviators.
 The aircraft was a bare-bones type of machine.
 It looked like an orange with a pencil stuck into the back of it.
 The cockpit was little more than plexiglass bubble.
 We generally flew without any doors.
 The helicopter was powered by a reciprocating engine with a throttle, like on a motorcycle.
 The instruments in the cockpit consisted of an altimeter, an air speed indicator, a compass, and a fuel gauge.
 There was also a communication radio.